 However, smelling decent shouldn’t mean we have to slather ourselves in a slew of chemicals that pose serious health risks!

-In this newsletter we’ll take a look at commercial deodorants and why they are so bad for our health and then dive into my perfected stick deodorant recipe.
+Let’s take a look at commercial deodorants and why they are so bad for our health and then dive into my perfected stick deodorant recipe.

 The potentially harmful chemicals in commercial deodorants…